nanopb/nanopb/docs/reference.rst

 :stream:        Output stream to write to.
 1-5 bytes will be written.
 :wiretype:      PB_WT_VARINT, PB_WT_64BIT, PB_WT_STRING or PB_WT_32BIT
 :field_number:  Identifier for the field, defined in the .proto file.
+You can get it from field->tag.
 :returns:       True on success, false on IO error.

 pb_encode_tag_for_field